aewshopping/ssg-deploy-test/src/posts/reviews/2023-05-05-review-brotherhood-of-kings.md

 Podany speculates that for the pharaoh the royal brides were a particular attraction, but that easy access to luxury goods that were not available in Egypt such as fine horses and beautiful lapis lazuli would also have been tempting.

 Whatever the details, Amehotep II clearly now found peace more attractive than war.
-He never ventured outside Egypt again and spent the rest of his reign building magnificent temples and palaces, or at least ordering their construction.
+He never ventured outside Egypt again and spent the rest of his reign building magnificent temples and palaces, or at least getting other people to build them for him.

 ### An equilibrium state

-This system of peace that took root in Mesopotamia didn’t prevent war but it did lead to periods of remarkable interstate stability.
+This system of peace that took root in Mesopotamia didn’t _prevent_ war but it did lead to periods of remarkable interstate stability.
 In the three hundred or so years from Amenhotep’s conversion to the late bronze age collapse, it took an unusually belligerent leader to undermine the system.
-Most of the time the various kings were content to call each other brother, marry each others daughters, and try to wheedle just a _bit_ more gold for the _very_ last time out of the Egyptian pharaoh.
+Most of the time the various kings were content to call each other brother, marry each others daughters, and try to wheedle just a _bit_ more gold out of the Egyptian pharaoh for the _very_ last time.

 It is also notable that it is all based on self interest.
 There was no particular moral underpinning to the idea of international peace, it just suited the interests of the kings involved who could get what they wanted more easily and with less risk.